minerbadd/MUSE/data/muse/docs/lib/remote.md

 --:! {remote: [":"]: ():} <- **Functions Library for Remote Procedure Calls** -> muse/docs/lib/remote.md
 --:| remote: _Client and server side support for RPCs and client (player) side support for_ `come` _and_ `tail`. -> remote
 --:+ **Multiple returns are not supported.
-Errors are caught on servers and provided as error string to clients.**
+Errors are caught on servers and provided as error strings to clients.**
 --:+ _For testing out-of-game, if client and server are the same, there are no network operations._

 --:# **Server Side Remote Call Operations: Protocols to Receive Muse Calls (MC), Send Muse Responses (MR)**